ViewComponent/view_component/docs/practical-examples/forms.md

 ## Creating your own input elements

-As your application grows, you might want to create more complex input types comprised of labels, inputs, wrapping divs, error messages, hints etc. To do this, Rails allows you to overwrite or create new form helpers to do this.
+As your application grows, you might want to create more complex input types comprised of labels, inputs, wrapping divs, error messages, hints etc. To do this, Rails allows you to overwrite or create new form helpers.

 We'll use the simple example presented above to demonstrate how to create an abstraction for a field with input and label.